socomsystems/documentation/admin_manual/maintenance/manual_upgrade.rst

 Always start by making a fresh backup and disabling all 3rd party apps.

-1. Back up your existing Nextcloud Server database, data directory, and ``config.php`` file.
+1. Back up your existing cyfrSpaces Server database, data directory, and ``config.php`` file.
 (See :doc:`backup`, for restore information see :doc:`restore`)

-2. Download and unpack the latest Nextcloud Server release (Archive file) from `nextcloud.com/install/`_ into an empty directory outside of your current installation.
+2. Download and unpack the latest cyfrSpaces Server release (Archive file) from `nextcloud.com/install/`_ into an empty directory outside of your current installation.